M-R-Sullivan/M-R-Sullivan.github.io/index.md

 ---
 layout: frontpage
-title: Blue Ham
+title: Michael R Sullivan
-description: Blue Ham is a PhD candidate at Broom University.
+description: I'm a PhD student in the Deparatment of Economics at Yale University.
-keywords: Blue, Ham, treats, recycling, mail, being a good boy
 ---

-Blue Ham is a PhD candidate at Broom University.
-His research interests include analyzing the effectiveness of treat-based incentives such as recycling and getting the mail, as well as designing new methods to protect humans from the adverse effects of rolling trash receptacles.
+I'm a PhD student in the Department of Economics at Yale University.
+I'm studying industrial organization and applied econometrics, with a focus on online industries, modelling of network externalities in consumer choice problems, and consumer search.

 [curriculum vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/CV.pdf)<br/>